Intermediary Java Developer - IT-Online

 – Document all work completed.

-- Provide input into User Training, such as User documentation, flow chart and hands on User Training.
+– Provide input into User Training, i.e. User documentation, flow chart and hands on User Training.

 – Accept and participate in knowledge sharing of products and systems.